sohaibqasem/linux-create-cxx-project/README.md

 ### Prerequisites

-you will need to install cmake, make, g++, In general we can install it from your packge manger
+you will need to install cmake, make, g++, you can install these tools from your package manager

 * To check if all dependencies installed
 ```